 Whether or not you do so on a case-by-case basis, provide discounted rates or simply advertise services such as BeMo Academic Consulting to your potential medical school students across several communities, academic consulting can help with ensuring diversity is considered in your recruitment process.

-Academic consulting offers students 1-on-1 preparatory services, and can help students by offering support, including the best MCAT tutoring.
+Academic consulting offers students 1-on-1 preparatory services, and can help students by offering support, including the best MCAT prep.

 Final Thoughts